tc39/notes/es6/2012-09/sept-18.md

 DH/BE: Too early to attempt to specify Parallelization detection.

-Lengthy discussion of Parallelization "mode" switching semantics… Devolved.
+Lengthy discussion of Parallelization "mode" switching semantics...
+Devolved.
 Ended abruptly when no progress was made.

 **Shape**